magento/merchdocs/src/catalog/search-configuration.md

 {:.bs-callout-info}
 Search suggestions and recommendations can impact server performance.

+1. To offer recommendations, set **Enable Search Recommendations** to `Yes` and do the following:

+   - For **Search Recommendation Count**, enter the number of recommendations to offer.

+   - To show the number of results found for each recommendation, set **Show Results Count for Each Recommendation** to `Yes`.

 1. Set **Enable Search Suggestions** to `Yes` and do the following:

    ![]({% link images/images/config-catalog-catalog-search-elasticsearch-3.png %}){: .zoom}